Volunteering for Parkinson's UK? Here are some of the documents and resources you might need as part of your role.

 Our volunteering policy

-Parkinson's UK is committed to meeting national good practice in volunteer management standards.
+Parkinson's UK is committed to meeting national levels of good practice in volunteer management standards.

-We have a clear good practice framework for involving volunteers in the life and work of the organisation.
+We have a clear framework for involving volunteers in every aspect of the charity.

 Volunteer application form template